A Voice from the South: The Status of Women in America

-Cooper begins by listing all the Black American's who have helped to alter the United States such as, Dorothea Dix, Helen Hunt Jackson, and Lucretia Mott.
+Cooper begins by listing American women who have helped to alter the United States such as, Dorothea Dix, Helen Hunt Jackson, and Lucretia Mott.
 She speaks about the mutual destructiveness of the American Civil War, and how it led to women losing people unnecessarily.
 She also makes a point to mention names to make sure they are not lost to time or false narratives that surround them.
-She also condemns the desires for "quick returns and large profits" as they cause things to become "unsanitary, well nigh inhuman investments".
+She condemns the desires for "quick returns and large profits" as they cause things to become "unsanitary, well nigh inhuman investments".
 She speaks about the treatment of lower class and African American's and how they were subject to disease, pain, and loss from those who are societal leaders.
 She refers to women as "sympathetic warmth and sunshine".
 Cooper explains how the jobs of women have changed since the Pioneer days to the Civil Rights Movement.
 She references the start of the Women's rights movement, giving credit to the Woman's Christian Temperance Union (W.C.T.U.), and bringing attention to the struggles of Black Women.
 Also acknowledging that women's role in government was minute at the time.
 She also claims that women are the reason for men's strengths in politics.
 She closes out this chapter by naming more influential women, Amanda Smith, Sarah Woodson Early, Martha Briggs, Charlotte Forten Grimké, Hallie Quinn Brown, and Fanny Jackson Coppin.
 The conclusion of the chapter makes a final claim of the importance of women and how America's society would be less advanced without them.
 The theme of this essay is "the importance of women in America".